Bothriogenys

-Bothriogenys was a genus of anthracotheres that lived in Eastern Africa during the late Eocene to early Oligocene.
+Bothriogenys is a genus of anthracotheres that lived in Eastern Africa during the late Eocene to early Oligocene.

+Distribution

 Most fossils have been found in Fayum, Egypt, but one species, B. orientalis, is known from late Eocene deposits in Thailand.
+It is believed to have originated from the Asian genus Anthracokeryx.
+Bothriogenys is believed to be one of the first anthracotheriids to have entered Africa.

+Description

 In life, they would have resembled hippopotamuses with small, elongated heads.